nicolaspayot/Kata/HarryPotter/README.md

 http://codingdojo.org/cgi-bin/index.pl?KataPotter

 ##Also
 Goal is to get a taste of Cucumber.js with BDD.
-I'll try to show the different steps with the commits.
+I'll try to show the different steps with the commits.<br>
 Execute `npm install` to get Cucumber.js and `npm test` to run the tests.